microsoft/SizeBench/docs/Test Strategy.md

 that generates a given binary, and because the checked-in binaries and PDBs are not great for git (large binary files) where at least the TestPEs built in the repo tend to be on the smaller side.

+## What Tests To Run And When
+Most of the tests are quite fast - on a moderate machine in 2024, over 1000 tests can execute even in Debug configuration in under a minute.

+But some tests are quite slow, like for PGO'd binaries or disassembly of complex functions with DbgX.
+All the really slow tests are annotated this way:

+`[TestCategory(CommonTestCategories.SlowTests)]`

+If you use the [ExcludeSlowTests.playlist](/src/ExcludeSlowTests.playlist) playlist in the Visual Studio Test Explorer you can have a better experience of using "run all tests" and running the vast majority of tests for an inner loop.
+You can run the slow tests from the default Test Explorer if you really want to but they can take over an hour, so be prepared to chill.
+They'll all run in the PR and CI pipelines so you can also just let those be your safety check later.

 #### Updating Test PEs